yujiahu415/EZannot/README.md

    > First, click `Mouse left` to detect the outline, and then hit `Enter` to specify the classname to finalize the annotation, or hit `Esc` to cancel the annotation.

    > [!TIP]
-   > Speed up by hiting `Enter` instead of using mouse to click "OK" so that no need to move mouse back and forth.
+   > Speed up by hitting `Enter` instead of using mouse to click "OK" so that no need to move mouse back and forth.

    > [!TIP]
    > If there is no object of interest in an image, simply don't do any annotation and proceed to the next image, and the 'null' image will be marked as 'null' in the annotation file.

-   > [!TIP]
-   > You can use `Mouse scroll` to zoom in or out for each image.

 <p>&nbsp;</p>